"Gender, drag and horrible hook ups"- Lawrence Chaney on beating bullies, winning Drag Race and season 3 favourites

 "She had a double take before saying you’re Lawrence Chaaaaaaney!’(a line made famous by host RuPaul during the series).
 That was a surreal moment.
 But I love meeting new people, because I’m very sociable.”

-We’re here to discuss their new book and in doing so, out comes the serious side of the Scot.
+We’re here to discuss their new book and in doing so, out comes the serious side of the Scot as they recall being bullied growing up.
 The part of Chaney which hides beneath the ‘eleganza’ runway walks.

-The experiences shared are painful, but it has formed part of the Lawrence the public see and love today and, undoubtedly, it hits home with people who are having similar experiences to Lawrence’s younger self.
+The experiences shared are painful, but it has formed part of the Lawrence the public see and love today and it hits home with fans who are having similar experiences today.

 "I did Drag Race because I wanted to do Drag Race.
 I didn’t think about the impact it would have on people.